olinjs/olinjs/classes/class09/README.md

 #Class 9 - Application Design and Diagramming

 As we begin to develop larger and more complex applications, we'll want to start being methodical about how we design and plan them.
-Today we will talk about strategies for planning and documenting large applications to make developing and debugging as simple as possible.
+In this lesson we will talk about strategies for planning and documenting large applications to make developing and debugging as simple as possible.

 ##Planning